-"There is another failure, or at least a postponement, to be still more regretted.
-The law respecting breach of trust is left in the same state as before, and liable to all the powerful objections so often urged, but now strengthened by the scenes of fraud, it may be truly said of plunder, which have lately been exhibited.
-How ism which is agreed upon by elderly baronets in amber drawing-rooms, but which is not calculated to attract to itself the enthusiastic support of any party in or out of the Legislature.
-Sir EARDLEY WILMOT is a Reformer | moral conduct or of bad doctrine, under some -sincere and vigorous-but a Reformer of that class which would trim a 'measure' into an elegant pattern, and send it up to the House of Lords etherealised and perfumed, with no rough sufaces or sharp edges.
-Precisely similar in spiritis Mr. GEORGE HARRIS,\ who adds another to the long category of theoretical Reform Bills, and desires that has conferred upon the clergy is, that he has every learned order and every profession shall depute its delegates to the House of Commons, treating the nation, the body of the commonwealth, as a mere numerical majority not comparable in importance with a Faculty
+SIR JOHN EARDLEY WILMOT has drawn up the prospectus of an ideal parliamentary session.\ Like most ideals, it is strongly of that delicate and discriminating Liberalism which is agreed upon by elderly baronets in amber drawing-rooms, but which is not calculated to attract to itself the enthusiastic support of any party in or out of the Legislature.
+Sir EARDLEY WILMOT is a Reformer -sincere and vigorous-but a Reformer of that class which would trim a 'measure' into an elegant pattern, and send it up to the House of Lords etherealised and perfumed, with no rough sufaces or sharp edges.
+Precisely similar in spirit is Mr. GEORGE HARRIS,\ who adds another to the long category of theoretical Reform Bills, and desires that every learned order and every profession shall depute its delegates to the House of Commons, treating the nation, the body of the commonwealth, as a mere numerical majority not comparable in importance with a Faculty or an Academy.